andreykaere/ixwindow/README.md

 **Note:** If you want to reinstall `ixwindow`, like if you need to change the configuration of the module, you just need to run `install.sh` with the updated parameters.
-But old icons won't remove, so if you need to delete them, you will have to do that manually.
+But old icons won't remove, so if you need to delete them, you have to do that manually.

 **Note:** For relaunching polybar, you will need to use something like